What you need to know before you start trading Forex

-Forex symbols are always three characters where the first two letters identify the country and the third identifies the currency.
+Forex symbols are always three characters long – where the first two letters identify the country and the third refers to the currency.
+The most commonly traded currencies in the world are listed below along with their symbol codes and their nicknames.

 |Time Zone (Summer)||EDT||GMT||Time Zone (Winter)||EDT||GMT|